 5. A Range of Cassette Options

-As was the case with Red, with an additional cog offered at the rear, SRAM is offering a range of new cassettes in Force trim.
-The cassettes are slightly heavier than their range-topping counterparts as a result of the components being manufactured from steel rather than being one piece aluminium.
+As was the case with Red, with an additional sprocket offered at the rear, SRAM is offering a range of new cassettes in Force trim.
+The cassettes are slightly heavier than their range-topping counterparts as a result of the components being manufactured from steel rather than being one-piece aluminium.
 Three different cassette configurations will be available from launch; 10-26T, 10-28T, and 10-33T.
 While the cassettes provided should provide a sound gear range for most riders, it's surprising to see SRAM hasn’t offered up anything to fill the void between the 10-33T road and 10-50T standard Eagle cassette to better cater to the gravel and cyclocross crowd.